Charmve/Charmve/AWESOME-STARS.md

 - [pachyderm/pachyderm](https://github.com/pachyderm/pachyderm) - Data-Centric Pipelines and Data Versioning
 - [claudiodangelis/qrcp](https://github.com/claudiodangelis/qrcp) - :zap: Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal.
 - [bettercap/bettercap](https://github.com/bettercap/bettercap) - The Swiss Army knife for 802.11, BLE, IPv4 and IPv6 networks reconnaissance and MITM attacks.
-- [google/security-research](https://github.com/google/security-research) - This project hosts security advisories and their accompanying proof-of-concepts related to research conducted at Google which impact non-Google owned code.

 ## HTML